Serre's modularity conjecture: Formulation

 The level and weight of the conjectural form $f$ are explicitly conjectured in Serre's article.
 In addition, he derives a number of results from this conjecture, among them Fermat's Last Theorem and the now-proven Taniyama–Weil (or Taniyama–Shimura) conjecture, now known as the modularity theorem (although this implies Fermat's Last Theorem, Serre proves it directly from his conjecture).

 Optimal level and weight

 The strong form of Serre's conjecture describes the level and weight of the modular form.

 The optimal level is the Artin conductor of the representation, with the power of $l$ removed.

 Proof

-A proof of the level 1 and small weight cases of the conjecture was obtained in 2004 by Chandrashekhar Khare and Jean-Pierre Wintenberger, and by Luis Dieulefait, independently.
+A proof of the level 1 and small weight cases of the conjecture was obtained in 2004 by Chandrashekhar Khare and Jean-Pierre Wintenberger, using P-adic L-functions, supersingular elliptic curves, and a theorem from Mark Kisin.
+Another proof was independently published by Luis Dieulefait in 2007.

 In 2005, Chandrashekhar Khare obtained a proof of the level 1 case of Serre conjecture, and in 2008 a proof of the full conjecture in collaboration with Jean-Pierre Wintenberger.